Dnieper–Donets culture: Burials

 The Dnieper–Donets culture is well known for about thirty of its cemeteries that have been discovered.
 This includes several large collective cemeteries of the Mariupol type.
 These contain around 800 individuals.
 It is evident that funerals were complex events that had several phases.

 Burials are mostly in large pits where the deceased were periodically placed and covered with ocher.
 In some cases, the deceased may have been exposed for a time before their bones were collected and buried.
 In most cases, however, the deceased were buried in the flesh without exposure.
 Deceased Dnieper-Donets people sometimes had only their skulls buried, but most often the entire bodies.
 The variants of Dnieper-Donets burial often appear in the same pits.
 Animal bones has also been found in the graves.

 Certain Dnieper-Donets burials are accompanied with copper, crystal or porphyry ornaments, shell beads, bird-stone tubes, polished stone maces or ornamental plaques made of boar's tusk.
 The items, along with the presence of animal bones and sophisticated burial methods, appear to have been a symbol of power.
 Certain deceased children were buried with such items, which indicates that wealth was inherited in Dnieper-Donets society.
 Very similar boar-tusk plaques and copper ornaments have been found at contemporary graves of the Samara culture in the middle Volga area.
 Maces of a different type than those of Dnieper-Donets have also been found.
 The wide adoption of such a status symbol attests to the existence of the institute of power in DDCC.

 Individual, double and triple burials have also been found at DDCC cemeteries.
 These have been attributed to the earlier period of DDCC.
 Radiocarbon dates confirm the earlier chronology of individual DDCC burials compared to collective graves in large pits.

 Dnieper–Donets burials have been found near the settlement of Deriivka, which is associated with the Sredny Stog culture.

 Tools

-The Dnieper–Donets culture continued using Mesolothic technology, but later phases see the appearance of polished stone axes, later flint and the disappearance of microliths.
+The Dnieper–Donets culture continued using Mesolithic technology, but later phases see the appearance of polished stone axes, later flint and the disappearance of microliths.
 These tools were sometimes deposited in graves.